Parents/Students Frequently Asked Questions (FAQ)

 - Complete the Transfer Request Form: Out-of-State Driver Education form and provide all the documentation requested.
 If there is a document that you do not have, explain why in the comments section on the form.

 I just moved to Delaware from another state.
 I am under the age of 18 and would like to get my driver's license.
 What should I do?

 - Contact the high school you attend and see if you qualify to take the Driver Education Course offered at your school.

 - If your school is unable to enroll you in the Driver Education course, contact one of the Alternate Student Driver Education Programs located near you.

 - Not all high school transfers from out of state qualify for free driver education.
 If you are a transfer student and you want to know if you qualify for free driver education, please contact our office using the Contact Information below.

 Will I be tested at DMV if I relocate into Delaware?

 Yes, all individuals under the age of eighteen will be given a written and road skills test at the DMV.

 What does Academic Eligibility mean?

-Each individual successfully completing driver education must be passing five (5) credits, or its equivalent, two of which must be in areas of English, Mathematics, Social Studies, or Science, in order to receive his/her Blue Certificate.
+Each individual successfully completing driver education must have earned passing grades in 5 credits at the time of certification, with at least 2 of these credits in separate areas of English, Mathematics, Science, or Social Studies, in order to receive his/her Blue Certificate.
 This includes out-of-state students or individuals relocating into Delaware under the age of eighteen.
 Are you Academically Eligible?
-Contact your high school driver education teacher, high school counselor, principal, and/or athletic director to verify your status.
+Contact your high school driver education teacher, high school counselor, or principal to verify your status.